sudhackar/sudhackar.github.io/_posts/2020-08-02-INCTF-reversing-writeups.md

 [1]    24231 segmentation fault (core dumped)  ./warmup -v
 ```

 We see that the binary is is actually binutils strings and crashes for some reason.
-I built the same version of strings and started renaming the global variabled required to `main`.
+I built the same version of strings and started renaming the global variables required to analyze `main`.

 This shows that an additional flag `-z` has been added to strings
 ```c